 Using informative text, approximately 35 photographs, and numerous other illustrations, this book suggests that the motives of the highway movement of the 1950-70 era be re-examined in light of today's realities.
 It also suggests that public policy be shifted to a more common sense, less energy consumptive approach to moving freight by rail or barge.

 This title has been made available to South Platte Press by the author for distribution.
 Views expressed in the book are those of the author and do not necessarily reflect those of the Publisher//or staff of South Platte Press.

-South Platte Press, softcover, 86 pages, standard portrait book 8 x 10 in., B&W illustrations and photographs.
+South Platte Press, softcover, 86 pages, standard portrait book 8 x 10 in., Black-and-White illustrations and photographs.